peermusic/music-player/README.md

     // "progress" is a float with the current time (in seconds) })

+// Set the files for the engine.
-// Call this when you added event listeners to all events engine.start()
+// Call this when you are done with adding event listeners engine.setFiles()

 // Return the URL of the current track when the player is active else return "false" engine.playing()